git-town/git-town/CONTRIBUTING.md

   (install [directly](https://www.ruby-lang.org/en/documentation/installation),
   or via a ruby manager like [rvm](https://rvm.io/) or [rbenv](https://github.com/sstephenson/rbenv))
-  * Language the tests are written in
+  * language the tests are written in
 * [ShellCheck](https://github.com/koalaman/shellcheck)
-  * Used in the linting process to find common errors in the Bash code
+  * used in the linting process to find common errors in the Bash code

 ## Setup